ChrisMcNabbSoftwareDeveloper/dotfiles/README.md

 .bash_profile gets called first from bash preferences when a new terminal is started.

-.bashrc is called from .bash_profile.
+.bash_profile calls .bashrc

-.git-completion.bash is used by .bashrc
+.bashrc depends on .git-completion.bash

-.bash-colors.sh is used by .bashrc.
+.bashrc depends on .bash-colors.sh